-A small island not located on Grand canal but can be reached through it and then connecting through Venice Basin.
-It dates back to 790 and the view of the whole of Venice is marvelous.
-The perfect view of Venice can be captured from this island.
-Vaporetto (water bus) takes you there and on that island, you can go for a walking tour to see all the places.
+A small island not located on the Grand Canal can be reached through it and connected through Venice Basin.
+It dates back to 790, and the view of Venice is marvelous.
+The perfect picture of Venice can be captured from this island.
+Vaporetto (water bus) takes you there; on that island, you can take a walking tour to see all the places.

-Veneto’s most vibrant island which is famous for casinos and Film Festival this island has the sandy beach across the Adriatic Sea.
-Vaporetto(Water Taxi) takes you there.
+Veneto’s most vibrant island, which is famous for its casinos and Film Festival, has a sandy beach across the Adriatic Sea.
+Vaporetto(Water Taxi) will take you there.

 - Take a Gondola ride or water bus cruise across the canals.
-You can book 24 or 48 hours Hop On Hop Off Sightseeing boat trip.
+You can book a 24/48 hours Hop On Hop Off Sightseeing boat trip.
 Click here to book your 30 minute Gondola ride across Grand Canal.

 - Get lost into the narrow streets beside the canals.
 Cross the narrow small bridges and discover some unique backyards of Venetian houses.

-- Try some special Italian cuisine at canal side cafes or restaurants.
+- Try some special Italian cuisine at canal-side cafes or restaurants.
 Italian Gelato is must try here.
-Click here to book a special food / culinary tour in Venice.
+Click here to book a unique food / culinary tour in Venice.

 - Visit nearby islands.
 Go for Island hopping trip.
-Click here to book your island hopping trip to Murano, Torcello & Burano Islands.
+Read the complete guide on Visit Burano and Click here to book your island hopping trip to Murano, Torcello & Burano Islands.

 - Explore some artsy and peaceful corners.
 You will find many art galleries and book ships hidden in beautiful houses.

-- Prefer evening walks around the canals as the reflection of light in water canals are very romantic and dreamy.
+- Prefer evening walks around the canals as the reflection of light in the water canals is very romantic and dreamy.

 - Museums are closed on Monday, so plan accordingly if you want to visit museums.

-- If you visiting this city on Sunday, then don’t miss the special evening at 6:30 P.M. mass of St. Mark’s Cathedral.
+- If you visit this city on Sunday, don’t miss the special evening at 6:30 P.M. mass of St. Mark’s Cathedral.

 - Peak seasons are from April to August.
-It can be expensive, hot and overcrowded during peak seasons.
-I visited Venice in the winter month of February when I took a week-long trip to Italy.
-February is too cold here but I got less crowd and inexpensive options.
+It can be expensive, hot, and overcrowded during peak seasons.
+I visited Venice in the winter of February when I took a week-long trip to Italy.
+February is too cold here, but I got less crowd and inexpensive options.